subsquid/docs/versioned_docs/version-Firesquid/index.md

 ## Bug bounties and community support

 As for help or report any issues to our cozy community [Dev Chat](https://t.me/HydraDevs) on Telegram.
-Also keep an eye on [Github Issues](https://github.com/subsquid/squid/issues) labeled `$` -- these bounties are up for grabs!
+Also keep an eye on [GitHub Issues](https://github.com/subsquid/squid/issues) labeled `$` -- these bounties are up for grabs!